Anachoretic/Asus-TUF-Linux/Linux-Installation/Debian.md

 {% endhint %}

 {% hint style="warning" %}
-**Secure Boot can prevent Fedora and some other distros from booting.
+**Secure Boot can prevent some distros from booting.
 Disable it in BIOS.**
 {% endhint %}

 {% hint style="warning" %}